 Some of the California Penal Codes require knowledge as an element of the crime.
 If you didn’t know that you had a gun on you, you could have a legal defense.

 How a Criminal Defense Attorney Can Help

 With the sheer volume of gun laws in California, it is important that you hire a lawyer to help you navigate your gun charges.
-Enhancements and collateral consequences can make a huge impact on your life, and a good attorney can help to reduce or eliminate these extra challenges.
-Call the Law Offices of Jerod Gunsberg at (310) 210-0744 for a free and confidential consultation.
+Enhancements and collateral consequences can make a huge impact on your life, and a good attorney can often reduce or eliminate these extra challenges.

 For a free and confidential consultation, call criminal defense lawyer Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.